ghs-code/IND5003_GP17_Traffic/README.md

 optionally `--s3-prefix`, `--aws-profile`, or `--aws-region`) uploads every downloaded image to the specified S3 location while also keeping a local copy.

+### Vehicle density CSV output

+The `scripts/compute_vehicle_density.py` script (and the wrapper `scripts/run_local_vehicle_density.py`) aggregate per-image detections into a CSV with the following columns:

+- `camera_id`: Camera identifier inferred from the directory name (matches `CameraID` in the CSV).
+- `timestamp`: Capture time extracted from the filename.
+Values use the format `YYYY-MM-DD HH:MM:SS` (UTC).
+- `total_vehicles`: Sum of all counted detections for the configured vehicle classes during that capture.
+- `vehicles_per_mpx`: Vehicle density measured as the ratio between total vehicle pixel area (from YOLO masks) and road pixel area (from the semantic segmentation model).
+- `count_<class>`: A column per class listed in `--classes` (defaults to `car`, `bus`, `truck`, `motorcycle`) showing the individual detection counts.

+The script first loads images organised under `<image-root>/<camera-id>/`, runs a YOLO model via the Ultralytics API, and populates each row using the detections produced for that frame.

 ### Running on GitHub Actions

 The workflow defined in `.github/workflows/fetch_lta_images.yml` runs the